Is winning all that counts? Are you absolutely sure about that?

 He was the rightful winner.
 He created a gap that I couldn’t have closed”

-Fernández Anaya is coached in Vitoria by former Spanish distance runner Martín Fiz in the same place, the Prado Park, where he clocked up kilometers and kilometers of training to become European marathon champion in 1994 and world marathon champion in 1995.
+Fernández Anaya is coached in Vitoria by former Spanish distance runner Martín Fiz in the same place, the Prado Park, where he clocked up kilometers upon kilometers of training to become European marathon champion in 1994 and world marathon champion in 1995.

 “It was a very good gesture of honesty,” says Fiz.
 “A gesture of the kind that isn’t made any more.
 Or rather, of the kind that has never been made.
 A gesture that I myself wouldn’t have made.
 I certainly would have taken advantage of it to win.”